Head Coach Andrew Sachs

 Office Phone: 304-829-7173

-Jesse Wukasch is in his second season as an assistant for the Bison men's basketball program
+Jesse Wukasch has just comepleted his second season as an assistant with the men's basketball program.

 Wukasch joined the Bison staff after spending the 2011-12 season at the University of Southern Mississippi.
 He served as the Video Coordinator under head coach Larry Eustachy and was primarily in charge of preparing the scout team, academics, travel and breaking down film on upcoming opponents.
 Wukasch helped the Golden Eagles finish the season with a record of 25-9 and earn a bid to the NCAA Tournament for the first time in 21 years.

 Prior to his year at Southern Miss, Wukasch spent a season as a volunteer assistant coach at the University of New Orleans under head coach Joe Pasternack.
-Before that, he was a personal assistant for Head Coach Josh Pastner at the University of Memphis while he was an assistant coach at Westminster Academy and coached an AAU team in Memphis.
+Before that, he was an assistant coach at Westminster Academy and coached an AAU team in Memphis.

 Wukasch graduated from Belhaven University in Jackson, Miss., where he played four years of varsity basketball, golf and tennis.
 He is currently enrolled in Bethany’s Master of Arts in Teaching program.